codingforpleasure/customized-workspace/Ubuntu/useful-resources/metrics.md

   <img src="images/metrics/roc2.jpg" title="tool tip here">
 </p>

+In a **huge imbalanced dataset**, if we have a very high number of true negatives, then our x axis in ROC curve (FPR) which has TN is denomitor, will be a very small number, whihc will push our ROC plot to the left side, and shoot up our ROC AUC value to be close to 1, which is misleading.
+Therefore we should not use **ROC curve** in massive imblance in the data.

 ## Precision Recall Curve

-The ROC curve shows how the recall vs precision relationship changes as we vary the threshold for identifying a positive in our model.
+ recall vs precision relationship changes as we vary the threshold for identifying a positive in our model.

 # Link to resource: